open-quantum-safe/liboqs/SECURITY.md

 ## Security Response Process

 Security reports for liboqs will be handled in accordance with the [OQS security response process](https://github.com/open-quantum-safe/tsc/blob/main/security/response-process.md).
+Please also see the general [support disclaimer](README.md#support-limitations) for liboqs.